 For basic or Type rating CofR issued by a UK company to be added to Part 66 licence issued by an EASA Member State, you would need to apply for an EASA Part-147 approval.
 Other states outside of the EASA member states may decide to accept training performed by CAA approved Part 147 organisations.
 Please contact the specific NAA directly as soon as possible.

-The European Commission has proposed draft legislation which would allow these training module examinations to be used when applying for a EU Part-66 licence, should it be ratified by the European institutions.
+The European Union has adopted legislation which would allow these training module examinations to be used when applying for a EU Part-66 licence, if completed before 29 March 2019 .
 Further details can be found on EASA’s Brexit website.

 For basic or type rating Certificate of Recognition (CofR) issued by a UK company to be added to Part 66 licence issued by an EASA Member State, you would need to apply for an EASA Part-147 approval.
 States outside the EASA system may decide to accept training performed by CAA approved Part-147 organisations.
 Please contact the specific NAA directly as soon as possible.